-15 Years Ago: Judas Priest Reach a Career Crossroads With ‘Demolition’
+How Judas Priest Reached a Career Crossroads With ‘Demolition’

 Judas Priest found themselves standing at a crossroads in July 2001.
-Demolition, their 14th studio album (and second with American vocalist Tim "Ripper" Owens, who'd replaced the legendary Rob Halford five years prior), had just arrived in record stores.
+Their second album with American vocalist Tim "Ripper" Owens, who'd replaced Rob Halford five years prior, had just arrived in record stores.
 But most of the headlines were being snatched by the band's past exploits.

-A few months earlier, Priest's previous label, Sony, had embarked on an extensive catalog reissue campaign, which saw the band's remarkable heavy metal canon remastered and expanded with bonus tracks for CD.
+A few months earlier, Priest's previous label Sony embarked on an extensive catalog reissue campaign, which saw the band's remarkable heavy metal canon remastered and expanded with bonus tracks for the album.
 And Rock Star, a major motion picture inspired by former tribute band singer Ripper's rags-to-riches story starring Mark Wahlberg was set to premiere in September.

 All of which gave Demolition the feeling of a stillborn album on arrival, even though the songs recorded by Ripper, guitarists Glenn Tipton and K.K.
 Downing, bassist Ian Hill and drummer Scott Travis pretty much gave Priest fans what they wanted: Legitimate, molten metal that pretty much covered every facet of the Judas Priest sound.

 There were violent thrashers along the lines of 1997's Jugulator and 1990's Painkiller ("Machine Man"), doom-laden offerings reminiscent of their earliest days ("Hell is Home," "Cyberface"), evergreen anthemic hellraisers ("One on One," "Metal Messiah") and power ballads ("Close to You," "Lost and Found"), even the occasional detour (check out the industrial vibes of "Devil Digger" and "Subterfuge").